 Ask for individualized advice when fruit choices are confusing, glucose is often above or below target, or meals feel restrictive.
 A registered dietitian can help match fruit portions to your carbohydrate goals, medications, and usual foods.
 This is especially important if you have kidney disease, gastroparesis, an eating disorder history, or frequent hypoglycemia.

 Pregnancy also changes nutrition needs.
 People with gestational diabetes often need more structured carbohydrate timing and glucose monitoring.
-If that applies, review care instructions with your pregnancy team and consider this related resource on a Gestational Diabetes Diet.
+Review care instructions with your pregnancy team if that applies.

 People using insulin or insulin-stimulating medicines should be careful with sudden carbohydrate changes.
 Cutting fruit without adjusting the overall meal plan may increase low-glucose risk in some situations.
 Adding large fruit portions without planning may push readings higher.
 Your care team can help interpret patterns safely.